-In July 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109" ("FIN48"), which provides criteria for the recognition, measurement, presentation and disclosure of uncertain position may be recognized only if it is "more likely than not" that the position is sustainable based on its technical merits.
-The Company will adopt the provisions of FIN 48 for fiscal year beginning November 1, 2007.
+In July 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes, and interpretation of FASB Statement No. 109 ("FIN48"), which provides criteria for the recognition, measurement, presentation and disclosure of uncertain position may be recognized only if it is "more likely than not" that the position is sustainable based on its technical merits.
+The provisions of FIN 48 are effective for fiscal years beginning after December 15, 2006.
 We do not expect that FIN 48 will have a material effect on our financial condition or results of operations.